AIRTucha/amonad/README.md

 }
 ```

 It can also be used as representation of optional value.
-The following examples shows the way to model a client interface with *Maybe*, some nationalities has a second name as essential part of their identity.
+The following examples shows the way to model a client interface with *Maybe*.
+Some nationalities has a second name as essential part of their identity.
 Therefore the value can nicely treated as *Maybe<string>*.

 ```typescript
 interface Client {